How to Achieve a Reading Goal

 Hear me out, you can make time.

-Maybe not for 60 books, but for one, or five, or twelve.
+Maybe not for 70 books (my 2024 goal), but for one, or five, or twelve.
 Make a commitment and a plan.

 First, make a commitment.